 Prednisolone Sodium Phosphate

-Microbiology: Sulfacetamide exerts a bacteriostatic effect against susceptible bacteria by restricting the synthesis of folic acid required for growth through competition with p-amino-benzoic acid.
+Sulfacetamide sodium exerts a bacteriostatic effect against susceptible bacteria by restricting the synthesis of folic acid required for growth through competition with p-aminobenzoic acid.

-Some strains of these bacteria may be resistant to sulfacetamide or resistant strains may emerge in vivo.
+Some strains of bacteria may be resistant to sulfacetamide or resistant strains may emerge in vivo.

-The anti-infective component in these products is included to provide action against specific organisms susceptible to it.
-Sulfacetamide sodium is active in vitro against susceptible strains of the following microorganisms: Escherichia coli, Staphylococcus aureus, Streptococcus pneumonia, Streptococcus (viridans group), Haemophilus influenzae, Klebsiella species, and Enterobacter species.
-This product does not provide adequate coverage against: Neisseria species, Pseudomonas species, Serratia marcescens (See INDICATIONS AND USAGE).
+The anti-infective component in Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution is included to provide action against specific organisms susceptible to it.
+Sulfacetamide sodium is active in vitroagainst susceptible strains of the following microorganisms: Escherichia coli, Staphylococcus aureus, Streptococcus (viridans group), Haemophilus influenzae, Klebsiella species and Enterobacter species.
+The product does not provide adequate coverage against: Neisseria species, Pseudomonas species, Serratia marcescens (see INDICATIONS AND USAGE).

-Sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution is indicated for steroid-responsive inflammatory ocular conditions for which a corticosteroid is indicated and where a superficial bacterial ocular infection or a risk of bacterial ocular infection exists.
+Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution is indicated for corticosteroid-responsive inflammatory ocular conditions for which a corticosteroid is indicated and where superficial bacterial ocular infection or a risk of bacterial ocular infection exists.

 The use of a combination drug with an anti-infective component is indicated where the risk of superficial ocular infection is high or where there is an expectation that potentially dangerous numbers of bacteria will be present in the eye.

-The particular antibacterial drug in this product is active against the following common bacterial eye pathogens: Escherichia coli, Staphylococcus aureus, Streptococcus pneumoniae, Streptococcus (viridans group), Haemophilus influenzae, Klebsiella species, and Enterobacter species.
+The particular anti-infective drug in this product is active against the following common bacterial eye pathogens: Escherichia coli, Staphylococcus aureus, Streptococcus pneumoniae, Streptococcus (viridans group), Haemophilus influenzae, Klebsiella species, and Enterobacter species.

-The product does not provide adequate coverage against: Neisseria species, Pseudomonas species, Serratia marcescens.
+This product does not provide adequate coverage against: Neisseria species, Serratia marcescens.

 A significant percentage of staphylococcal isolates are completely resistant to sulfa drugs.

-Sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution is contraindicated in most viral diseases of the cornea and conjunctiva including epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, and varicella, and also in mycobacterial infection of the eye and fungal diseases of ocular structures.
-This product is also contraindicated in individuals with known or suspected hypersensitivity to any of the ingredients of this preparation, to other sulfonamides and to other corticosteroids.
-See WARNINGS.
-(Hypersensitivity to the antimicrobial component occurs at a higher rate than for other components.)
+Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution is contraindicated in most viral diseases of the cornea and conjunctiva including epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, and varicella, and also in mycobacterial infection of the eye and fungal diseases of ocular structures.
+This product is also contraindicated in individuals with known or suspected hypersensitivity to any of the ingredients of this preparation, to other sulfonamides, or to other corticosteroids.
+(Hypersensitivity to the antimicrobial components occurs at a higher rate than for other components.)

 Acute anterior uveitis may occur in susceptible individuals, primarily Blacks.

-Prolonged use of sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution may suppress the host response and thus increase the hazard of secondary ocular infections.
-In those diseases causing thinning of the cornea or sclera, perforation has been known to occur with the use of topical corticosteroids.
+Prolonged use of Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution may suppress the host response and thus increase the hazard of secondary ocular infections.
+In those diseases causing thinning of the cornea or sclera, perforations have been known to occur with the use of topical corticosteroids.
 In acute purulent conditions of the eye, corticosteroids may mask infection or enhance existing infection.

 A significant percentage of staphylococcal isolates are completely resistant to sulfonamides.

-Topical steroids are not effective in mustard gas keratitis and Sjogren's keratoconjunctivitis.
+Topical corticosteroids are not effective in mustard gas keratitis and Sjögren's keratoconjunctivitis.

-Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia and other blood dyscrasias.
-Sensitization may recur when a sulfonamide is readministered, irrespective of the route of administration.
+Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.
+Sensitizations may recur when a sulfonamide is readministered irrespective of the route of administration.
 If signs of hypersensitivity or other serious reactions occur, discontinue use of this preparation.
-Cross-sensitivity among corticosteroids has been demonstrated (See ADVERSE REACTIONS).
+Cross-sensitivity among corticosteroids have been demonstrated (see ADVERSE REACTIONS).

-The initial prescription and renewal of the medication order beyond 20 mL of solution should be made by a physician only after examination of the patient with the aid of magnification, such as slit lamp biomicroscopy and, where appropriate, fluorescein staining: If signs and symptoms fail to improve after two days, the patient should be re-evaluated.
+The initial prescription and renewal of the medication order beyond 20 mL of Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution should be made by a physician only after examination of the patient with the aid of magnification such as slit-lamp biomicroscopy and, where appropriate, fluorescein staining.
+If signs and symptoms fail to improve after two days, the patient should return to the office for further evaluation.

 The possibility of fungal infections of the cornea should be considered after prolonged corticosteroid dosing.
-Use with caution in patients with severe dry eye.
 Fungal cultures should be taken when appropriate.